1975 World Series: Game 7

 The game was scoreless until the third inning when Reds starter Don Gullett experienced control problems.
 After giving up an RBI single to Carl Yastrzemski, Gullett walked Carlton Fisk to load the bases.
 He then walked Rico Petrocelli and Dwight Evans to force in two more runs before striking out Rick Burleson for the final out.
 Gullett pitched a scoreless fourth before being relieved by Jack Billingham.
 The Reds bullpen pitched five scoreless innings to give the offense a chance to rally.

 Boston starter Bill Lee was again sharp, as he shut out the Reds through five innings.
 In the sixth, with Pete Rose on first base and one out, Johnny Bench hit a routine grounder that appeared would be an inning-ending double play.
 Shortstop Burleson fielded the grounder and under-handed the ball to Denny Doyle covering second base to force Rose out at second.
 But as Doyle pivoted to make a throw to first base, Rose slid high and hard into Doyle to force an errant throw that sailed into the Boston dugout preventing the double play as Bench moved onto second base.
 On a 1–0 count, Lee threw a blooper pitch to Tony Pérez who slammed the ball over the Green Monster and onto Lansdowne Street for a two-run home run, his third home run in the final three Series games, to draw the Reds to within 3–2.

-The Reds tied it in the seventh when Ken Griffey walked, stole second, and scored on a two-out single to centerfield by Rose.
+The Reds tied it in the seventh when Lee walked Ken Griffey, who stole second and scored on a two-out single to centerfield by Rose off of reliever Roger Moret.

-In the ninth, Griffey led off with a walk, was sacrificed to second by César Gerónimo, and went to third on a groundout by Dan Driessen.
-Boston left-handed reliever Jim Burton then walked Rose to set up a forceout, but Joe Morgan reached down and blooped a low breaking ball into center field to score Griffey with the go-ahead run.
+In the ninth, Boston left-handed rookie reliever Jim Burton entered the game and began by walking the leadoff man Griffey, who was sacrificed to second by César Gerónimo, and went to third on a groundout by Dan Driessen.
+Burton then walked Rose to set up a forceout, but Joe Morgan reached down and blooped a low breaking ball into center field to score Griffey with the go-ahead run.
 It was the second time in the series Rose was intentionally walked prior to Morgan driving in the game-winning run.
 Morgan, the 1975 National League MVP, also knocked in the game-winner in Game 3.

-Will McEnaney retired the Sox in order, with Yastrzemski flying out to center fielder Geronimo to end the game, clinching a World Series championship that had eluded the Reds for 34 years, and extending the Curse of the Bambino to 57 years.
+Will McEnaney retired the Sox in order, with Yastrzemski flying out to center fielder Geronimo to end the game, clinching a World Series championship that had eluded the Reds for 35 years, and extending the Curse of the Bambino to 57 years.
 It would not be broken until 2004, after the Red Sox went 86 years without a championship.